Loading

 EV battery recycling plant proposed at 195 Hamer Road

-A developer proposes an EV battery recycling facility at 195 Hamer Road in Owens Cross Roads, a small community in Madison County, Alabama.
-The site requires zoning approval for heavy industrial use.
-The developer positions the project as clean energy infrastructure supporting the regional automotive manufacturing economy.
+A developer proposes an EV battery recycling facility at 195 Hamer Road in Owens Cross Roads, citing proximity to regional automotive suppliers as the site rationale.
+The application requires zoning approval for heavy industrial use in Madison County.
+The developer positions the project as clean energy infrastructure supporting the EV transition — a framing that will prove ineffective with neighbors.

 Motion to approve — no second.
 Project dead.

-At the council vote, a member makes a motion to approve the zoning application.
+At the conclusion of the hearing, a motion to approve the zoning application is made.
 No other council member seconds the motion.
-Under parliamentary procedure, a motion without a second dies immediately — there is no formal vote.
-The project is rejected without a single affirmative vote being cast.
-It is the most decisive possible expression of council opposition.
+Under parliamentary procedure, a motion without a second dies immediately with no formal vote required.
+The project is rejected without a single affirmative vote.
+It is the most decisive expression of council opposition possible — not even a debate vote, just silence.

 The Core Problem